Approval-Based Apportionment: Omitted Proofs

-W.l.o.g. assume that the first condition is fulfilled.
-Then, we choose $p_1$ such that the condition is fulfilled and $p_2$ such that \cref{eq:upperbound} holds.
-Observe that the set $W' = W - \{p_1\} + \{p_2\}$ yields a PAV score of more than $PAV(W) + \epsilon$, a contradiction to the termination of LS-PAV\@.
+First assume that the first condition is satisfied.
+Then, let $p_1$ be a such a party from the support of $W$ and $p_2$ such that (\ref{eq:upperbound}) holds.
+We define the multiset $W' = W - \{p_1\} + \{p_2\}$ and observe that a contradiction to the assumption that LS-PAV with parameter $\epsilon$ returned $W$.
+The last inequality follows from case condition \ref{case1con1} and (\ref{eq:upperbound}).

-The last inequality follows from case condition \ref{case1con1} and \cref{eq:upperbound}.
 If the second condition holds, an analogous argument yields a contradiction.

 \item[Case 2:] It holds that